sgsbucket/animan-doc/docs/animan/category.md

 In the Categories tab of a Show page, you can click the "+" to add a new Resource Category.
 You will be asked to supply the following required assets:
 - Type: Asset or Funpack.
 - Name: Label for the Category.
-- Template: The type of file (e.g. concept, design, PSD, etc.).
+- Template: The type of file
+1. Adobe Animate
+2. Toon Boom Harmony
+3. Adobe After Effects
+4. Concept Art
+5. Design
+6. Photoshop (.psd and .png accepted)
+7. Storyboard
+8. Image
+9. Other Asset (accepts .zip, no thumbnail generated)
 - File Type: This is based on the template chosen.